 So, over the years, I've had to gradually let go of the old me that once was; the runner, swimmer, skier, skater, dancer, diver, lifeguard, UPS package loader, car washer, toy and packaging designer, entrepreneur, singer, and all-around handyman, and embrace the new me: a person with new and permanent limitations and a "dad bod"!

 I've had it hard for a long time, and life has not panned out as I had imagined, but I know that things could always be worse.
 And, when things do get worse, they can still get worse - and so on!
 I'm well aware of that.
-I think about it every day, and it's what keeps me going - knowing that some poor soul out there (or many souls actually) has or has had it worse than I do.
+I think about it every day, and it's what keeps me going - knowing that some poor soul out there has had it worse than I do.
 I can still walk, talk, eat, see, and hear.
 Some people can't do any of those things.
 However, hearing someone say, "Well, It could always be worse!" doesn't lessen the pain or necessarily make coping any easier for an individual living with debilitating chronic pain.
 I'm sure it helps to hear those words when you've just narrowly missed losing a finger or a limb and ended up with just a bad cut.
 Then, I would agree: "It could have been worse!"
 Phrases like these do not alter that person's own unique experience of living with chronic pain.
 Suffering - part of the human condition - is something we cannot escape.
 At one time or another during the course of our lives, we will all experience some form of suffering - some to a lesser degree, and some to a much greater degree.
 During times of intense suffering, hearing those words may help us keep things in perspective, but they do not change or alter that person's personal experience of suffering.

 Some luckier souls manage to slip by and get through life with minimal suffering, while others are plagued with chronic suffering their entire lives, some even from birth.
 No rhyme or reason or "fairness" comes into play with suffering.
 Bad people don't suffer more than good people; they neither get sicker nor die younger.
 It just doesn't work that way.
 Bad things happen to good and bad people all the time.
 My best guess is that it must be karmic; if you believe in that sort of thing!